 Dorst Creek Campground

 Located just 20 minutes from Lodgepole Village, Dorst Creek is one of many that lie along the Generals Highway.
 There are 218 sites available for tents, RVs, and trailers.
 Reservations are recommended from June until September, while most sites of first-come, first-served for the rest of the year.
 RVs up to 125 feet can be accommodated, and pull-through sites are available.
 A dump station, food lockers, and vault toilets are provided, and generators are permitted.
 Dorst Creek has the added perk of being a stop for the Sequoia Shuttle.
 Shower and laundry facilities are available at the nearby Wuksachi Lodge.

 Visalia / Sequoia National Park KOA

 Nicknamed the "Gateway to the Sequoias," Visalia, CA is bordered by Yosemite and Kings Canyon National Parks.
-Stay at the Visalia/Sequoia National Park KOA where big rigs up to 70' are welcome.
+Stay at the Visalia/Sequoia National Park KOA where big rigs up to 70 feet are welcome.
 This campground offers grassy or shady gravel pads with water and electricity or full hookups powered up to 50-amps.
-Get fit at the volleyball court, horseshoe pits, pool, children's playground and Kamp K-9 dog park.
+Get fit at the volleyball court, horseshoe pits, pool, children's playground, and Kamp K-9 dog park.
 Visit the snack bar, and stay connected with cable TV and Wi-Fi.
 Firewood and propane are available on-site.